rcraggs/learn-some-java/README.md

 2. :construction_worker: TASK (If you haven't already) install Java and an IDE like instructed in the video.
 3. :construction_worker: TASK As a break from this follow the instructions in this video to set up your machine for running the real exercises - https://youtu.be/P1nz1CMs90g

-If you have had any problems getting your Java environment or Gradle/Exercises set up - let us know in Slack
+If you have had any problems getting your Java environment or Gradle/Exercises set up - let us know in the Blackboard forums.

 4. :runner: EXERCISE Get the "return" exercise running as shown in the video above.
 5. :cinema: VIDEO watch **Variables, Data Types and Math Operators** and **Conditional Logic, Looping and Arrays**